saintxtech/grc-portfolio/Root READ ME.md

-# 🛡️ GRC & Cybersecurity Portfolio – Marcus SP
+# 🛡️ GRC & Cybersecurity Portfolio – Melven SP

 Hey there!
-I’m Marcus, a cybersecurity professional pivoting into GRC from a leadership background in healthcare operations.
+I’m Melven, a cybersecurity professional pivoting into GRC from a leadership background in healthcare operations.
 This portfolio is where I turn frameworks into reality — not just theory.
 Each project here is designed to showcase how I’d contribute as a GRC Analyst from Day 1.

 ---